ttu/ruuvitag-sensor/README.md

 ##### Log all events to log-file

 By default only errors are logged to `ruuvitag_sensor.log`-file.
-Level can be changed by changing FileHandlers log level.
+The level can be changed by changing FileHandler's log level.

 ```py
 import logging